unionai-oss/pandera/docs/source/schema_models.rst

 `Schema Models` are annotated with the :mod:`pandera.typing` module using the standard `typing <https://docs.python.org/3/library/typing.html>`_ syntax.
-Models can be explictly converted to a :class:`~pandera.schemas.DataFrameSchema` or used to validate a :class:`~pandas.DataFrame` directly.
+Models can be explicitly converted to a :class:`~pandera.schemas.DataFrameSchema` or used to validate a :class:`~pandas.DataFrame` directly.

 .. note::